martinlicht/simplefem/README.md

 That even includes the name of project, which recently changed from `simplefem` to `FEEC++`.

 ### Features of FEEC++
 FEEC++ implements finite element spaces of arbitrary (uniform) polynomial degree over simplicial meshes, including Whitney forms and Sullivan forms.
-Additionally, it comes with all necessary linear algebra subroutines and a mesh library that supports uniform refinement and longest edge bisection.
+Additionally, it comes with all necessary linear algebra subroutines (dense matrices, sparse matrices, solvers) and a mesh library that supports uniform refinement and longest edge bisection.

 Finite element features include: